 The best budget launch monitors in 2026

-Here are the three that keep coming up in real user conversations, and what you actually get for the money.
+Here are the three that keep coming up in real user chat, and what you actually get for your money.

 Garmin Approach R10 (~$500)

 The consensus budget pick.
-Radar-based, works outdoors, no subscription, and it has one of the biggest user communities of any device at this price.
-If you run into a problem, someone has already solved it.
+Radar-based, works outdoors, no subscription, and it's got one of the biggest user communities of any device at this price, so when you hit a snag someone's already posted the fix.

-What it doesn't do: no angle of attack, no swing path, no face angle.
-These are real gaps if that data matters to you.
-Range balls also affect accuracy, as they do on everything in this price range.
+Where it falls short: no angle of attack, no swing path, no face angle.
+Those are real gaps if that data matters to you, and range balls knock the accuracy about a bit as well, same as everything else at this price.

 Rapsodo MLM2Pro (~$679, or less used)

 Camera and IR rather than radar, which is why you get better shot shape and direction data than the R10.
-The company has pushed consistent updates since launch, which matters for a device in this price range.
+The company's pushed steady updates since launch too, which matters more than people think on a device in this bracket.

-One thing to know: it needs marked balls for accurate spin data.
-Range balls won't give you spin numbers worth trusting.
-For home use with proper balls it's solid, and for sim play it holds up well.
+One thing to know: it needs marked balls for accurate spin, so range balls won't give you spin numbers worth trusting.
+For home use with proper balls it's solid, and it holds up well for sim play.
+No mandatory subscription, works outdoors, and used ones turn up around $500 on eBay fairly regularly.

-Best for someone who specifically wants better ball flight data or shot shape accuracy.
+Best for someone who specifically wants better ball flight or shot shape data.
 If spin numbers matter to you, this is where you step up from the R10.

 Swing Caddie SC4 (~$500)

-Less talked about but worth including.
-Same price as the R10, no subscription, and it has a built-in display so you don't need your phone out at the range.
-That's a genuine quality of life thing that's easy to underestimate.
+Less talked about but worth a mention.
+Same price as the R10, no subscription, and it's got a built-in display so you don't need your phone out at the range.
+That's an easy thing to underrate until you've stood there squinting at a screen in your pocket for an hour.

 A few things worth knowing

-Range balls will affect your numbers on all of these.
-Use them for directional reference and rough distances, not for dialling in exact carry numbers.
-That requires real balls.
+Range balls will mess with your numbers on all of these, so use them for directional reference and rough distances, not for dialling in exact carry.
+That needs real balls.

-None of these give you swing path or face angle data.
-That generally requires camera-based systems at a higher price point.
-Worth knowing what you actually need before buying, rather than discovering the limitation after.
+None of these give you swing path or face angle either, which generally means stepping up to camera-based systems at a higher price.
+Worth knowing what you actually need before you buy, rather than finding out the limitation afterwards.

-If you want to dig into the full data on all of these, including accuracy scores, portability, software compatibility, and how subscription costs stack up over five years, the launch monitor comparison tool has all of it with real user review scores.
+If you want to dig into the full data on all of these, including accuracy scores, portability, software compatibility and how subscription costs stack up over five years, the launch monitor comparison tool has the lot with real user review scores.